SysensoSystems/SystemReferenceBlock/README.md

    the selected sub-system contents will be placed into this block.
 Detailed help can be found from the following document "SystemReferenceBlock\docs\SystemReference_doc.pdf".

+MATLAB Release Compatibility: Created with R2015b, Compatible with any release

 Developed by: Sysenso Systems, https://sysenso.com/

 Contact: contactus@sysenso.com